sojs-coding/mcp-security-merge/docs/soar_integrations/sentinel_one_v2.md

 *   `resolved_threats` (Optional[bool], optional, default=None): If enabled, action will only return resolved threats.
 *   `threat_display_name` (Optional[str], optional, default=None): Specify a display name of the threat that you want to return.
 Partial name will also work.
 *   `limit` (Optional[str], optional, default=None): Specify how many threats to return.
 Default: 10.
-*   `api_version` (Optional[List[Any]], optional, default=None): Specify what version of API to use in the action.
+*   `api_version` (Optional[List[str]], optional, default=None): Specify what version of API to use in the action.
 If nothing is provided connector will use version 2.1.
 Note: JSON result structure is different between API versions.
 It is recommended to use the latest one.
 *   `target_entities` (List[TargetEntity], optional, default=[]): Optional list of specific target entities (Identifier, EntityType) to run the action on.
 *   `scope` (str, optional, default="All entities"): Defines the scope for the action.